kinant/frontend-nanodegree-mobile-portfolio/src/README.md

 ####Part 1: Optimize PageSpeed Insights score for index.html

+Instructions:
+- Click on "index.html" in the "dist" folder to open up the optimized website.

 Steps for optimizing PageSpeed Insights Score for index.html
 1. Optimization process was automated using Grunt and Plugins